JetBrains/kotlin-mobile-docs/topics/integrate-in-existing-app.md

     ![Greeting from the KMM module](xcode-iphone-hello.png){width=300}

 3. In `ContentView.swift`, write [code for using data from the KMM module and rendering application UI](https://github.com/KaterinaPetrova/kmm-integrate-into-existing-app/blob/master/SimpleLoginIOS/SimpleLoginIOS/ContentView.swift).
+(TODO LINK)

 4. In `simpleLoginIOSApp.swift`, import the `shared` module and specify arguments for the `ContentView()` function: